HemlockStreet/tradable-contract-demo/README.md

 If you're interested in trying this contract out or poking around in the unit tests, see the git repository in the video's description.

-Advertisement:
-For premium web3 content, our mentorship program, and access to our private Discord server, sign up today at eattheblocks.com.
-We have an excellent selection of free and paid courses exclusively available through our main website.
-Push the bounds of what you think is possible and become the best developer you can be.

 ## Gas Report